unnamedmistress/StrawberryTech/README.md

 publishing.

 To point the Next.js frontend at a custom server URL set `NEXT_PUBLIC_API_BASE` in `nextjs-app/.env`.
+For the Vite version use `VITE_API_BASE` inside `learning-games/.env`.
-When omitted, the app defaults to `window.location.origin` so the API can be served from the same host in production.
+When omitted, the apps default to `window.location.origin` so the API can be served from the same host in production.

 The API server now persists data in Firebase.
 Provide service account credentials by setting `FIREBASE_SERVICE_ACCOUNT` to a JSON string or path, or use